isomerpages/moe-jurongwestpri/_jurong-west-primary/School Rules and Regulations.md

 <p>reinforcing safety.</p>
 </li>
 </ul>
-<p>Note: All students are expected to report to school on time.
-Late-comers
+<p>Note: All students are to be in school by 7:30 am.
+Late-comers are to
-are to have valid reasons and/or supported by letters from parents.
-Students are to bring a medical certificate or a letter from home to explain an absence from school.</p>
+have valid reasons and/or supported by letters from parents.
+Students are to bring a medical certificate or a letter from home to explain an absence from school.
+Persistent latecomers would be meted out with the necessary consequences and their conduct grade might be affected.</p>
 <h3>Security in School</h3>
 <ul data-tight="true" class="tight">
 <li>